Board Certified-Social Security Disability Law

 Board Certified-Personal Injury Trial Law

 Texas Board of Legal Specialization

 Has your claim for long term disability been rejected (or terminated) by your insurance company?
 If this is your situation, do not lose hope.
 If you worked for a company that provided a group disability policy for its employees, we can help you.

 While insurance companies repeatedly reject claims, this does not mean those cases will automatically be defeated on appeal.
 You still may have a valid case that can be won.
-As an ERISA disability attorney I can help you take immediate action to appeal your claim.
+As an ERISA claim attorney I can help you take immediate action in ERISA disability disputes to appeal your claim.

 Most group disability policies provided by employers are regulated by a federal law, the Employee Retirement Income Security Act, known as ERISA.
 Your rights in ERISA disability claims are different (more restricted) than insurance claims governed by state laws.

 Few employees have even heard of ERISA until they have been denied an insurance benefit.
 As a mater of fact, most attorneys are not familiar with the differences and complexities in ERISA governed claims.

 When faced with a denied disability claim that falls under ERISA law, it is imperative that you have an experienced ERISA claim attorney representing you.